calcuis/random-password-generator/README.md

+### password generator
-This generator can generate a 10-digit random password with upper case, lower case, number and special char
+This generator is able to generate a 10-digit random password with upper case, lower case, number and special char
 ```
 py generator.py
 ```